 Duvall and his wife, Allianne, are active members of Trinity Cathedral Parish.
-He has served as the Cathedral Treasurer and as a member of the Vestry.
 He has served as a Lay Eucharistic Minister since 1995.
 He serves on the pickle booth committee for the Trinity Bazaar where his artichoke chow chow quickly sells out.

-The Duvalls have two daughters, Jackie Boylston of Forest Acres and Rena MacDevette of Lake Wylie.
+The Duvalls have two daughters, Jackie Boylston of Forest Acres and Rena Duvall of Lake Wylie.
 He is the proud grandfather to four grandchildren.